rajabishek/swift-essentials/manuscript/sample.md

 he statement `var simple = []` will not compile because there is no way for Swift to infer the data type of the simple array.
 What is the data type of simple array ?
 Is it an array of `Int`, or array of `String`, or array of `Double` ?

+It is important to note that as shown above if the context already provides type information, such as a function argument or an already typed variable or constant you can create an empty array with an empty array literal, which is written as `[]`